DataDog/integrations-extras/signl4/README.md

 ### Datadog Incidents

 You can alert your SIGNL4 team about new Incidents in Datadog.
-Incidents that get resolved in Datadog will automatically close the alert in SIGNL4.
-In order to do so you need to configure the following.
+Incidents that get resolved in Datadog automatically close the alert in SIGNL4.
+In order to do so, configure the following:

 1. Navigate to the [Webhooks Integration tile][9].